 8. Reduce Stress

-Stress is one of those things that is typically a result of not doing something you should be.
+Stress is one of those things that are typically a result of not doing something you should be.

 If you keep your water clean and healthy, the right Temperature, feed them a healthy diet, and keep your tank stocked with friendly tank mates, stress shouldn’t impact your Fish’s health.